GameBased/mystery-island/README.md

 ![ci](https://github.com/GameBased/mystery-island/workflows/ci/badge.svg)

 To download the game, download the zip file for your OS (under assets) from [here](https://github.com/GameBased/mystery-island/releases/latest).
-Not really playable yet.
+Not really playable yet, but you can walk around!

 ## Docs index